Best Boiler Cover for Landlords

 No. Landlord boiler cover does not include subsidence or ground movement.
 These are structural issues and are usually covered under landlord buildings insurance, not boiler or home emergency plans.

 Yes.
-Landlord cover can be arranged for multiple properties, with separate cover for each address or boiler.
+Landlord boiler cover can be arranged for multiple properties, with separate cover for each address or boiler.
 This ensures every rental property has the correct level of protection.

-Without landlord cover, you must pay the full cost of repairs when boilers, heating, plumbing, or electrics fail.
+Without landlord boiler cover, you must pay the full cost of repairs when boilers, heating, plumbing, or electrics fail.
 This can mean high, unexpected bills, slower repairs, and greater disruption for tenants.
 You are still legally responsible for safety and compliance.

 Yes.
-Most landlord cover plans allow you to pay monthly instead of annually, helping you manage costs more easily.
+Most landlord boiler cover plans allow you to pay monthly instead of annually, helping you manage costs more easily.

 Yes.
 PlusHeat offers landlord boiler and home emergency cover directly, so you can choose the level of protection that suits your rental property without searching elsewhere.